About the Victorian Government Purchasing Board

 These policies recognise procurement as a core business function and emphasise forward planning and a scaled approach to procurement based on complexity and risk.

-When purchasing goods or services, buyers must comply with the relevant procurement policies of their organisation.
+When purchasing goods or services, buyers must comply with the relevant procurement policies of their agency.

-Government buyers are encouraged to contact their procurement-governance unit before commencing procurement.
+Government buyers are encouraged to contact their procurement team before commencing procurement.

 Updated